 First things first.
 Here are the steps one needs to take to formally (if sadly) close a business:

 1. Decide: Begin by making the decision, alone if you have no partners, and with them if you do, to formally close the business.
-Take a vote to dissolve pursuant to your business’ operating documents (articles of incorporation, partnership agreement, etc.)
+Take a vote to dissolve pursuant to your business’ operating documents (dissolving an LLC for example would include articles of organization, partnership agreement, etc.)

 Of course, this is not easy for anyone, and you and your partners may disagree on the best course of action.
 The thing to know is that, in business as in life, sometimes the only way out of a hole is to stop digging.

 2. Get a handle on your assets and liabilities.
 Work with your accountant, lawyer, and business partners to generate an accurate list of your possessions and obligations.
 Not only will this be necessary for a final accounting, but it will also be needed to create an accurate valuation of the business.

 3. Value the business: This will be necessary for tax purposes, and for figuring out who owes and is owed what.
 While you may be tempted to create this valuation on your own to save money, don’t.
 Valuing a business is an art and a science, and if you don’t know the right formulas. etc., you are likely to come up with the wrong number.